movR-37/movr-fe/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory (inside the my-app folder), you can run:

 ### `npm i`